radiosound-com/gitlab-mirror-maker/README.md

 -----

-**README of original gitlab-mirror-maker below, most of which of course doesn't apply to this fork.
+**README of original gitlab-mirror-maker (with changes only to the help text) below, most of which of course doesn't apply to this fork.
 Bear with me while I set things up here.**

 -----